sebastianspicker/rootstock/README.md

 A working tree for rootstock with an evolving implementation history.

 ## Overview
-rootstock keeps the active revival work visible.
+rootstock keeps setup, verification, and known limitations in one place.

 ## Status
-Working state: bootstrap.
-Activity resumed after a longer gap.
+Lifecycle stage: bootstrap.
+Earlier setup detail now lives in maintained guidance.

 ## Development
 - Kept the docker verification command reproducible.

 ## Usage
-- Rewrote the docker explanation around the maintained behavior.
+- Rewrote the python explanation around the maintained behavior.

+- Earlier scratch detail is now represented in maintained sections.

-## Roadmap
+## Current Focus
 Use the next review to check behavior before adding surface area.
+Prefer narrow maintenance work over broad rewrites.